Dean Jutras marks a first year of listening and planning for the...

 The MM in musicology is designed to provide a comprehensive course of study in the history, literature, and philosophy of music and related subject areas.
 Students are expected to acquire competence in the broad range of endeavors characteristic of music historical research and to develop intellectual breadth and intimate familiarity with the discipline.

-To accomplish these goals, students will also need to develop the requisite skills in piano, music theory and two foreign languages.
-The culminating requirement for the degree is a Master’s thesis.
+To accomplish these goals, students will need to develop the requisite skills in music theory and a language in addition to English.
+The culminating requirement for the degree is either a capstone project or Master's thesis.

 The PhD in music with an emphasis in musicology is designed to provide a comprehensive course of study in the history, literature and philosophy of music and related subject areas beyond the level required for the master’s degree.
 This includes specific studies in performance practices, American music, history of theory, music and gender, world music and other related areas.

-In addition, students are expected to demonstrate intellectual breadth through the completion of a significant program of study in a secondary field (cognate) and to develop the requisite skills in piano, music theory and two foreign languages.
+In addition, students are expected to demonstrate intellectual breadth through the completion of a significant program of study in a secondary field (cognate) and to develop the requisite skills in music theory and two languages in addition to English.

 The culminating requirement for the degree is a dissertation demonstrating original research.
 Determination of a student’s specific course of study will be made in consultation with an academic adviser, cognate representative and director of graduate studies.